What Is Medical Malpractice?

 - Administering the incorrect dosage of anesthesia

-- Undertaking a procedure that the patient was not informed of or did not agree to
+- Performing a procedure that the patient was not informed about or did not agree to undergo

 - Operating while under the influence of drugs or alcohol